 DVMs Steve Marsden, Shawn Messonnier, and Cheryl Yuill of VCA Hospitals found that this pre-milk superfood not only helps with allergies, but it can also help with dental problems like gingivitis, and even food intolerances.
 Their research also suggests that colostrum is great for a healthy immune system and can help fight bacteria, fungi, and viruses.

 In addition to colostrum, many allergy support supplements for dogs contain turmeric for its anti-inflammatory and antioxidant properties.
 Fish oil also does wonders for dry, itchy skin and it’s a common ingredient in allergy support chews as well.

 Ultimately, it can’t hurt to give your pet a high-quality, well-rounded colostrum and turmeric-based allergy support chew as they do more than just help with symptoms of allergies.
 A supplemental chew that can help with allergies may help keep their immune system in tip-top shape for overall health.

 CBD stands for cannabidiol, another effective and natural option for dog allergies.
 Contrary to what you might initially think, CBD is not derived from cannabis (also known as marijuana).
 It comes from agricultural hemp.

-Studies have shown that CBD helps relieve itchy and dry skin whether it’s from daily allergies or allergic reactions.
-If your dog ever gets sick in the car, CBD might also help alleviate motion sickness.
+Studies have shown that CBD may help support itchy and dry skin whether it’s from daily allergies or allergic reactions.
+If your dog ever gets sick in the car, CBD might also help with motion sickness.

 CBD comes in tablet form as well as oils, lotions, and balms that can be applied topically to the affected area.
-If your dog gets an itchy rash, for example, there are CBD balms that can help relieve the itch and soothe irritated skin.
+If your dog gets an itchy rash, for example, there are CBD balms that may help with itching and soothe irritated skin.

 The Bottom Line on Benadryl for Dogs